DataDevils/DataBootCamp/docs/Unit3_Part1_Tableau.md

 - In Tableau, create a new worksheet and title it `Total Water Use, 2010`
   - Drag `State` into the worksheet.
 Voila!
 A map!

-  - Let's create a color map based on `Withdrawal MGD` by dragging the field over the `color` icon.
+  - Let's create a color map based on `Withdrawal MGD` by dragging the field on top of the `color` icon in the Marks window.
     - You can click on colors to edit.
     - The USGS used `Stepped` color, meaning the colors are broken into discrete categories.
 Tableau naturally uses a `continous` color range. <font color="red">What are the pros / cons of using each. </font>Look at the USGS map for comparison.

-    > There's not a right or wrong answer.
+    > ► There's not a right or wrong answer.
 Pick the one you want to use.